bitweeder/Lucena-Utilities/README.md

 ## Prerequisites

 LUL requires a C++17 compiler with a mostly-conforming Standard Library; it provides optional tools to plug some holes in not-quite-there Standard Library implementations.
 It has been tested with gcc 7.3 on Debian Buster, Microsoft Visual Studio 15.7.x on Windows, Xcode 9.4.x, and Xcode 10.
 Experimental support is in for clang 6+ and gcc 8+.
-At this time, feature detection assumes that you’ll be using your compiler’s bundled Standard Library implementation; some additional future abstraction will mitigate this limitation.
+All testing thus far has been with the compilers’ bundled Standard Library implementations, although LUL should support mixing them.

 ## Building, Installing, and Testing